Founder, Mark Silverthorn

 The crucial difference between a pure debt buyer and a collection agency is that a pure debt buyer will never collect accounts on behalf of others on a contingency basis.

 It is common for debt buyers to purchase debt that has been delinquent for several years--and in many instances--the relevant provincial limitation period has expired.
 This provides the consumer with some opportunities.
 Firstly, the consumer might choose not to pay an outstanding account where the limitation period has expired.
 Secondly, the consumer might use the expiry of a limitation period as leverage negotiating a favourable settlement with a creditor.

 In this YouTube video, Mark Silverthorn, Founder of Comprehensive Debt Solutions, explains the difference between a pure debt buyer and collection agencies, the latter which will sometimes buy debts.

-Bebt buyers often purchase debt where the relevant limitation period has expired
+Debt buyers often attempt to collect unpaid accounts where the relevant limitation period has expired